ConsciousML/python-template/README.md

 - By default, each time you try to merge a PR the CI will be triggered and the user will be allowed to merge if all the tests pass.

 Congratulation !
 You have now a repository with a functional CI to maintain your code standard to a stellar level ;)

+## Protected Branch Configuration
+- Go to the main Github page of your project created from template.
+- Go to Settings > Branches.
+- Click on `Add branch protection rule`
+- Tick the following boxes:
+    - Require a pull request before merging
+    - Require status checks to pass before merging
+    - Require branches to be up to date before merging
+    - Do not allow bypassing the above settings
+- Untick the Require Approval box if you are the only maintainer of the project.

 ## Features
 ### Overview